BeachCitiesRockClub/BandInfo/README.md

 This is a website for a band that I am part of.
-We still don't have a name, so I named the repository BandInfo.
+We're called Kids These Days.
 This is my first time building a website so if you see any errors or inefficiencies please tell me.
 Any tips that you have would be very helpful for me to learn.